Spidey01/ngen/README.md

 ### Build ###

-./m.sh or ./m.cmd will bootstrap the application and place the binary, and then use ngen to build itself.
+./m.sh or ./m.cmd will bootstrap the application, and then use ngen to build itself.
 The final result will be dist/ngen[.exe].

 You need to have your compiler in path.
 Use m.sh for gcc and m.cmd for cl.exe.